julelang/manual/src/std/math-bits.md

 ```jule
 fn Add(x: uint, y: uint, carry: uint): (sum: uint, carry_out: uint)
 ```
 Returns the sum with carry of x, y and carry: sum = x + y + carry.
 The carry input must be 0 or 1; otherwise the behavior is undefined.
-The carryout output is guaranteed to be 0 or 1.
+The carryOut output is guaranteed to be 0 or 1.
 ::: tip
 This function's execution time does not depend on the inputs.
 :::